flenniken/collections/readme.md

 A PWA runs in a browser but looks a lot like a native app.

 Each collection is a small set of related photos, for example photos of a trip to Many Glaciers Lodge.
+Since there are only a few images in a collection the user sees the best and more time can be spent on the description’s story.
+It is also easier to build well.

 You navigate and view images on three types of pages, the index page, the thumbnails page, and the image page.